zanaca/rezizer-py/README.md

 ## tile
 ## map
-- Create a URL to generate tiles in the zoomify format for the informed image.
+- Creates a URL to generate tiles in the zoomify format for the informed image.
 The origin image has no size limitations.
 All other operations will be removed when using it.
 Usage: `.tile()`

 ## tint